Syria (singer): Life and career

-In 2002, she debuted as a songwriter with the song "Lettera ad Alice".
+In 2002, she made her debut as a songwriter with the song "Lettera ad Alice".
 In 2009, she adopted the stage name Airys for the electro-dance EP Vivo, amo, esco.
 In 2011 Syria was vocal coach in the Rai 2 talent show Star Academy, and in 2016 she was a juror in the Italia 1 talent show TOP DJ.
-She also was a stage actress alongside Paolo Rossi and Francesco Paolantoni.
+Additionally, she has performed as a stage actress alongside Paolo Rossi and Francesco Paolantoni.